luis5tb/openshift-commons-neural-magic/pipelines/README.md

 Before running the pipeline:

-1. Create a data connection in OpenShift AI pointing to your S3 storage
+1. Create a data connection in OpenShift AI pointing to your S3 storage, named "pipeline-s3-connection"
 2. The data connection has the next mandatory fields:
-   - Connection name
+   - Connection name: pipeline-s3-connection
    - Access Key
    - Secret Key
    - Endpoint
    - Bucket

-The default data connection name (e.g., models) creates a secret named "aws-connection-XXX" (aws-connection-models for the example).
-Note when you pass that information to the pipeline you need to add the extra "aws-connection-" prefix.